evitolins/game-template/README.md

 During game development, it will be a common need to store and share large files within a repo.
 For this we use “git-lfs” technology.
 If you have a filetype that is likely to exceed a few megabytes, we should set git-lfs to *automatically* handle its type and store it properly.

-*See below for an example.*
+> __IMPORTANT:__ Please check with the tech team to make sure your Git LFS is setup properly on your workstation.
+Otherwise, problems can occur and might disrupt the workflow of the entire team.

-> If you are not comfortable setting up new file extensions for git-lfs, please feel free to ask for help in the #help Slack Channel.
+> Note: If you are not comfortable editing `.gitattributes` to include new file extensions for git-lfs, please feel free to ask for help in the #help Slack Channel.